 Systemic Hyperbaric Oxygen Therapy

 Systemic hyperbaric oxygen therapy (HBOT) involves the inhalation of pure oxygen gas while enclosed in a high-pressure chamber (defined as pressure greater than standard atmospheric pressure).
+The pressures used are usually between 1.4 to 3.0 atmospheres absolute (atm abs or ATA).
 The therapy works by supersaturating the blood tissues with oxygen via increased atmospheric pressure as well as increased oxygen concentrations.
 Studies have demonstrated that this therapy increases the available oxygen to the body by 10 to 20 times normal levels.
 Treatment may be carried out in either a monoplace chamber pressurized with pure oxygen or in a larger, multiplace chamber pressurized with compressed air, in which case the individual receives pure oxygen by mask, head tent, or endotracheal tube.
 The number and duration of treatment sessions and the atmospheric pressure during treatment varies depending on the specific condition being treated, the severity of the condition, and the procedures developed by individual hospitals and clinics.
 These individual procedures vary widely and have made the evaluation of the efficacy of hyperbaric oxygen therapy difficult.
 However, the medical specialty society which represents the physicians who specialize in this type of medical treatment, called the Undersea and Hyperbaric Medical Society (UHMS), created treatment recommendations for a wide variety of conditions for which HBOT has been proven to provide significant benefits.

 Topical HBOT involves the delivery of pure oxygen directly to an open, moist wound at a pressure slightly higher than atmospheric pressure.
-Limb specific HBOT involves the use of a plastic container into which the limb to be treated is inserted and then sealed with pliable gaskets.
+Limb-specific HBOT involves the use of a plastic container into which the limb to be treated is inserted and then sealed with pliable gaskets.
 The limb is then subjected to increased pressure and oxygen concentrations.
-Much of the research on these forms of has focused on chronic wounds arising in individuals with diabetes– specifically foot wounds responsible for significant mortality and morbidity.
+The rest of the body is not exposed to this treatment.
+Much of the research on this form of therapy has focused on the treatment chronic wounds arising in individuals with diabetes–specifically foot wounds responsible for significant mortality and morbidity.

 Anemia: A reduction in the number of circulating red blood cells or in the total hemoglobin content of the cells.